flutter/flutter/engine/src/flutter/impeller/docs/babys_first_triangle.md

 frag_color = v_color;
 ```

-Notice we didn't do anything to perform the color mixing.
+We didn't do anything to perform the color mixing.
 That's because the rasterizer interpolates the values between stages.
 Since the varies depending on the pixel, we call these "varyings" and use the `v_` prefix for such variables.

 We are done with the shaders.
 But the compiler now warns that the vertex buffer builder can no longer build our vertex buffer!
 And its right because each vertex now needs to be supplied a color as well.
 Patch this in.